rlmajor/Copy_Base_URL/README.md

 # Base URL Retriever

-Retrieve only the base URL without any additional referral information.
-This Firefox extension simplifies the process of copying the base part of a URL, excluding any paths, parameters, or referral information that may be attached.
+Retrieve only the base URL without any additional referrer information.
+This Firefox extension simplifies the process of copying the base part of a URL, excluding any paths, parameters, or referrer information that may be attached.
 Ideal for sharing clean URLs or for personal use when you need just the domain part of a URL.

 ## Features